shamimahmadup11/InterviewAiWithMain/README.md

-# Interview_AI
 InterviewAI
-InterviewAI is a web application that helps users create resumes and suggests jobs and projects based on their skills.
+InterviewAI is a web application designed to streamline the process of creating resumes and providing tailored job and project suggestions based on user skills.

 Features
+Resume Creation
-Resume Creation: Users can create their resumes by inputting their personal information, education, experience, and skills.
+Users can input their personal information, educational background, work experience, and skills into the provided forms.
+The application then generates a formatted resume based on this data.

-Job and Project Suggestions: Based on the skills provided in the resume, the application suggests suitable job positions and projects.
+Job and Project Suggestions
+InterviewAI analyzes the skills provided by the user and suggests relevant job positions and projects.
+This feature aims to assist users in finding opportunities that match their expertise.

+Save and Share
-Save and Share: Users can save their resumes and share them with others.
+Users have the option to save their generated resumes for future reference or share them with others via email or social media platforms.

+Responsive Design
-Responsive Design: The application is designed to work seamlessly across various devices and screen sizes.
+The application is designed with responsiveness in mind, ensuring a seamless user experience across various devices and screen sizes.

 Demo
-You can try the live demo here.
+You can experience the live demo of InterviewAI by visiting this link.

 Installation
+To set up InterviewAI locally, follow these steps:

 Clone the repository:

 bash